 Active management by exception, which is facing manager problems, progress monitoring, and corrective measures problems

-Many current leadership theorists agree that both the transactional and transposed leadership principal can be combined for ideal results in both the management and workshop.
-Examples of a transactional leaders like Bill Gate’s transactional leadership qualities has praiseworthy characteristics, popularity & style in its definition.
+Many current leadership theorists agree that both the transactional and transposed leadership principles can be combined for ideal results in both the management and workshop.
+Examples of transactional leaders, transactional leadership qualities have praiseworthy characteristics, popularity & style in their definition.

 Many high-level members of the military, CEOs of major international organizations, and NFL coaches are known to the leaders of the transaction.
 Executive Leaders also work well between the police organizations and the first reactionary organizations.
 Here are four examples of transactional leaders.

 Transactional leadership overemphasizes routine work and the method of working.
-Outside the box, thinking and creativity are encouraged outside of the staff.
+Outside the box, thinking and creativity are encouraged by the staff.
 Skills are more emphasized than new product development tests.

-The leadership of the transaction shows reaction to the leader of the proactive greater which is harmful for the team and organization.
+The leadership of the transaction shows a reaction to the leader of the proactive greater which is harmful to the team and organization.
 You need to be prepared for what’s coming.